astropy/halotools/docs/getting_started/managing_catalogs/supported_sim_list.rst

 Halo catalogs based on the Rockstar halo-finder are available for all of the simulations below; for Bolshoi, BDM-based catalogs are also available.
-To see simple examples of how to manipulate the data stored in halo catalogs, see the Examples section of the `~halotools.sim_manager.MarfMarfMarf` API documentation.
+To see simple examples of how to manipulate the data stored in halo catalogs, see the Examples section of the `~halotools.sim_manager.CachedHaloCatalog` API documentation.

 Below we give a
 brief description of each of the simulations supported by the package.